Key Takeaways

 - Overall safety of the hotel

-They must also have experience in training, inspections, corrective and preventive actions, and record-keeping for the above-mentioned job roles.
+They must also have experience in hotel sanitation training, inspections, corrective and preventive actions, and record-keeping for the above-mentioned job roles.
 In detail, this is what is included in the roles and responsibilities of a hotel hygiene manager:

 - Develop and Enforce Hospitality Hygiene Standards: Prepare and implement comprehensive hygiene SOPs and cleaning schedules across all hotel/ catering areas.